poma/blade-menu/README.md

 ## This component is still not ready for use, I will update it in 1-2 days

 ## Blade menu
 I believe that building menus should be as simple as defining routes in your laravel application.
-Also I think that it easier to customize blade template than php code that generates menu HTML.
+Also it easier to customize blade template than php code that generates menu HTML.

 ## Getting Started
 Menus can be defined in `app/routes.php` or any other place you wish as long as it is auto loaded when a request hits your application.